 This post provides a step-by-step guide on how to complete and send a Formal Undertaking to your chosen Chamber of Commerce.
-Using the online free to use EdgeCERTS tool, you can digitally complete and send the Formal Undertaking to a Chamber of Commerce.
+Using the online free-to-use EdgeCERTS tool, you can digitally complete and send the Formal Undertaking to a Chamber of Commerce.

 If needed, use the EdgeCERTS digital Formal Undertaking to complete + send Formal Undertakings to multiple Chambers of Commerce.
-You may use this technique when you need to connect to a local Chamber of Commerce for certain certificates, and to a specialised Chamber of Commerce (e.g., Arab British Chamber of Commerce) for other certificates.
+You may use this technique when you need to connect to a local Chamber of Commerce for certain certificates, and to a specialized Chamber of Commerce (e.g., Arab British Chamber of Commerce) for other certificates.

 What is a Formal Undertaking with a Chamber of Commerce?

 A Formal Undertaking is a declaration by you, as the trader in international goods, that any trading certification requests (e.g., Certificate of Origin) by you to the Chamber of Commerce are wholly accurate and truthfully completed.
-That is, by completing, signing, dating and sending a Formal Undertaking to a Chamber of Commerce, you are expunging the Chamber of any legal obligation or recourse in the event your subsequent certificate declarations turn-out to be inaccurate or untrue.
+That is, by completing, signing, dating, and sending a Formal Undertaking to a Chamber of Commerce, you are expunging the Chamber of any legal obligation or recourse in the event your subsequent certificate declarations turn out to be inaccurate or untrue.

 Who must be on a Formal Undertaking?

-A officially registered officer of your company must be the person to sign the Formal Undertaking.
+An officially registered officer of your company must be the person to sign the Formal Undertaking.
 In the UK, if you are a limited liability company then the director(s) listed on Companies House, must complete, sign and date the Formal Undertaking.
 The signatures on the Formal Undertaking also act as a countercheck, against the trading certificate requests you (or the officers of your firm) send to the Chamber, i.e., the signatures must match.

 When is a Formal Undertaking required?